Morning Educational Program

 Teaching Methods

-• Students study the curricula prescribed by the Ministry of Education.
+• Students follow the Ministry of Education curriculum.

-• Each subject is taught by a qualified teacher, and class sizes are kept small to allow teachers to address students’ individual needs and differences.
+• Each subject is taught by a qualified teacher, with small class sizes to allow for individualized attention and accommodate diverse learning needs.

 Admission Requirements for the Morning Educational Program